Symbolism & Sacred History:|

 accepted.
 Juan Villareal also painted the Paleo Texas mural in the first Tribal Office in Corpus

 Christi, Texas.
-This mural will be reassembled in the new Tribe Office in McAllen, Texas.
+When space permits, this mural will be reassembled in the new Tribe Office in McAllen, Texas.

 (To the Lipan Apache Tribe's Community Page)